Narayan-Chowdhary/indigohack-flightstatus/README.md

     RECIEVER_EMAIL="Email address to receive notifications"
     ```

-3. To start the server, run the following commands:
+3. To Seed mock data and to start the server, run the following commands:
     ```bash
     npm run seed
     npm run dev